-The curriculum combines an understanding of the substantive issues in maternal and child health with the essential skills needed to shape and influence public health practice and policy.
+The MCH curriculum combines knowledge of the substantive issues in maternal and child health with the technical and professional skills needed to shape and influence public health practice and policy.
 Our courses cover family health and wellness, with particular emphasis on women’s health across the life span; sexual and reproductive health and justice; the perinatal period and birth outcomes; children’s health and mental health, disability and special needs, and adolescent health and development.
-Courses emphasize three skill areas for MCH practice: policy and advocacy, research and evaluation, and program development and management.
+Courses emphasize three skill areas for MCH practice: policy and advocacy, epidemiology and research, and program development and management.

 Students may focus on the following areas: